Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 Another feature of the property that many golfers are unaware of are the hiking trails that meander all over the grounds.
 Over six miles in total, when exploring them not only will you come across the Labyrinth mentioned above, but also the spot where Mike Keiser first stood when he decided to build the resort.
 There’s a good chance you’ll see wildlife while out on a walk, as well.

-On my trip last summer, I even saw a black bear cub.
+On one Summer trip, I even saw a black bear cub.

 Sauna and Hot Tub